FlemmingBehrend/lb-cfn-workshop/02-cloudformation-templates.md

       - staging
     Assertions:
       - Assert:
-          "Fn::Contains":
+          'Fn::Contains':
             - - a1.medium
             - !Ref InstanceType
-        AssertDescription: "For a test environment, the instance type must be a1.medium"
+        AssertDescription: 'For a test environment, the instance type must be a1.medium'
   prodInstanceType:
     RuleCondition: !Equals
       - !Ref EnvironmentType
       - production
     Assertions:
       - Assert:
-          "Fn::Contains":
+          'Fn::Contains':
             - - a1.large
             - !Ref InstanceType
-        AssertDescription: "For a production environment, the instance type must be a1.large"
+        AssertDescription: 'For a production environment, the instance type must be a1.large'
 ```

 - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/rules-section-structure.html